Integrate the Email SDK

 )

-This will update the local CocoaPods repository and install the latest version of the Email SDK.
+This will resolve the local package dependency and install the latest version of the Email SDK.

 To instantiate a client in your application, add the following: